Baby Eczema Relief Cream

 ACTIVE INGREDIENT: COLLOIDAL OATMEAL 1%

 Please be aware that ingredient lists for the products of our brand are updated regularly.
-Please refer to the ingredient list on your product package for the most up to date list of ingredients to ensure it is suitable to your personal use.
+Please refer to the ingredient list on your product package for the most up-to-date list of ingredients to ensure it is suitable for your personal use.

 How to use